ardentperf/glibc-unicode-sorting/README.md

 D🍷D
 ```

-Note that the string patterns are listed above in correctly sorted order.
-This
+Note that the string patterns are listed above in Red Hat Enterprise Linux 8
-alone should give some sense about the sophistication of collation rules, and
+correctly sorted order.
+This alone should give some sense about the sophistication
-the difficulty of writing a test to catch changes.
+of collation rules, and the difficulty of writing a test to catch changes.

 ## Caveats